CluedIn-io/CluedIn.Documentation/docs/050-preparation/002-enricher.md

 - [Adding an enricher](/preparation/enricher/add-enricher) – learn how to configure and manage an enricher.

 - [Reference information about enrichers](/preparation/enricher/enricher-reference) – find information about built-in enrichers available in CluedIn.

+- [Building custom enricher](/preparation/enricher/build-custom-enricher) – learn how to create custom enricher tailored to your specific needs.